NethServer/nethsecurity-docs/ups.rst

     /etc/init.d/firewall restart

 You can now connect to the NUT server from a remote upsmon client.
-When the client is configured, the client will connect to the NUT server and monitor the UPS status.
+When the client is configured, it will connect to the NUT server and monitor the UPS status.
 If the battery is low, the client will initiate a system shutdown.

 Connect to remote NUT server